aponsero/kmer_frequency_python/README.md

 ## Dependencies
 This script requires the installation of the biopython library : https://biopython.org/wiki/Download

-Recent versions of Python (starting with Python 2.7.9 and Python 3.4) include the Python package management tool pip, which allows an easy installation from the command line on all platforms.
-Try:
+For recent versions of Python (starting with Python 2.7.9 and Python 3.4), try:

 ```bash
 pip install biopython